Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Verify the registered targets in the ALB.
 - [ ] Verify that the 0.0.0.0/0 route in the public subnet points to a NAT gateway.

 ### A Web Administrator for the website example.com has created an Amazon CloudFront distribution for dev.example.com, with a requirement to configure HTTPS using a custom TLS certificate imported to AWS Certificate Manager.
 Which combination of steps is required to ensure availability of the certificate in the CloudFront console?
-(Choose two.)
+(Choose TWO)

 - [ ] Call UploadServerCertificate with /cloudfront/dev/ in the path parameter.
 - [ ] Import the certificate with a 4,096-bit RSA public key.